rodgerbj/boilerplate/README.md

 You can find the Tutorial Sample Files in the folder *Tutorial* :)

 # Installation

+A installable zip file of the last version you can find in the release tab.
+So you do not need to clone this repo.

 The boilerplates are in the folder src.
 They can be installed as-is using the Extension Manager.
 However, the component, module and plugin will be called Foo :)